 Work with your doctor and pharmacist to make sure you are using the most cost-effective treatment for your condition.
 Make sure you are using a preferred pharmacy and mail-order, if possible.
-If you are prescribed a high-cost specialty medication, one of our Member Service Representatives can work with you to search for financial assistance.
+If you are prescribed a high-cost specialty medication, one of our Member Advocates can work with you to search for financial assistance.
 Contact them at 888-884-6331.

 Direct Member Reimbursement Form